 While my students’ testing data shows that vocabulary is an area of strength, within their writing, I am not seeing this effectiveness and success.

 My plan is to focus my lesson on vocabulary, which links to our state language standards, so that my administrator can see how my vocabulary instruction directly connects and positively impacts my students’ capabilities as lifelong readers and writers.
+I will utilize my ELA word wall for part of this lesson.

-Tip #3: Manage your time.
+Tip #3: Demonstrate your ability to manage your classroom time.

 Here is my plan:

-9:40-9:50-Students quick-share about weekends using 5-word summaries (way to connect with students)
+9:40-9:50 Students quick-share about weekends using 5-word summaries (way to connect with students)

-9:50-9:55-Discuss discussion board posts (word use and making sure to use 7th grade vocabulary in our responses) and purpose of pronoun quiz from Friday(using pronouns in our writing minimizes repetition and redundancy)
+9:50-9:55 Discuss discussion board posts (word use and making sure to use 7th grade vocabulary in our responses) and purpose of pronoun quiz from Friday (using pronouns in our writing minimizes repetition and redundancy)

-My principal wants to know that I have an effective plan in place for my vocabulary lesson, and that I am utilizing my instructional time wisely.
+My principal wants to know that I have an effective plan in place for my vocabulary lesson and that I am utilizing my instructional time wisely.

 When planning out your lesson, consider the building work that is most relevant to your instruction.